theMashrur/Sentiment-Trading-Bots/README.md

 pip install python-binance praw textblob tensorflow ta ernie torch
 ```

-I reccommend using an anaconda environment with this, but naturally, these bots work with anything
+I reccommend using an anaconda environment with this, but naturally, these bots work with anything.

 Additionally, should you be running this on a local device, I recommend having a CUDA enabled GPU and
 all the relevant CUDA and cudnn files installed.
 It <i>will</i> run on a CPU, but not as fast